NovaObrien/farming-clicker/README.md

 2. Make it take 1-12 months to sell farm and is cancable (adds it to the nomral market with a cancel btn)

 3. Crop Rotations / change lands crop type between hay and veggies?

+4. Need to update Fruit planting to where if they player changes back to their orginal plan it wont cos them their quality bonus at the begining of the year..